 Under the 1989 Children Act the Local Authority has the power to issue an Education Supervision Order (ESO) and place a child under their supervision on the grounds that the child is not being 'properly educated' and is in danger of 'significant harm'.
 The Local Authority can issue an order if the child is persistently absent from school.
 The Local Authority appointed 'Supervisor' can give 'directions' to the parents on how the child should be educated and work with the parent to ensure the child attends school regularly.
-The Local Authority may use an ESO as an interim measure before moving directly to prosecution.
+Where parents persistently fail to comply with the directions given under the ESO, they may be guilty of an offence.
+The local Authority can prosecute in the Magistrates court and parents will be liable to a fine up to £1000.

-Under the 2003 Anti-Social Behaviour Act, if a student continues to have attendance issues after a parent has been convicted, the courts can also issue a Parenting Order.
+Under the 2003 Anti-Social Behaviour Act, if a student continues to have attendance issues after a parent has been convicted (fine or community order), the courts can also issue a Parenting Order.
 This legally requires the parents to participate in a programme of parenting support and counselling.
 If the unauthorised absence continues, a new case will be brought against the parent/s but previous parental failure to engage with the school and local authority can be cited.
+Any breach of this order could lead to a further fine up to £1000.